Andrew Checketts was named UC Santa Barbara's head coach on June 22, 2011, becoming the ninth head coach in the program's history.

 The Gauchos reached new heights with Checketts at the helm in 2016, winning the Nashville Regional at Vanderbilt before sweeping Louisville in the Super Regionals to reach UCSB's first ever College World Series.
 In Omaha, the Gauchos eliminated No. 3 national seed Miami before ultimately falling to Arizona, which reached the CWS Final.

 During the postseason run, Checketts was named a finalist for the 2016 Skip Bertman National Coach of the Year award.

-Checketts has been an immediate success for UCSB, as through five years he is the program's leader in career overall winning percentage (.632) and career conference winning percentage (.553).
-He has gone 180-107-3 in five years in charge of the program.
+Checketts has been an immediate success for UCSB, as through seven years he is the program's leader in career overall winning percentage (.580).
+He has gone 231-167-4 in seven years in charge of the program.

 With Checketts leading the way, the Gauchos had arguably their best regular season in program history in 2015.
 The squad set a then-school record for wins against Division I opponents with a 40-17-1 record, and they were selected as a No. 1 seed and a host for the 2015 NCAA Regionals for the first time ever.